pygame-community/pygame-ce/docs/reST/ref/geometry.rst

          | :sg:`move_ip(vector2, /) -> None`

          Moves this `Circle` in place by the given amount.
-         Takes the same types of arguments as move, and it always returns `None`.
+         Takes the same types of arguments as :meth:`move` and it always returns `None`.

          .. note::
-             This method is equivalent (behaviour wise) to the following code:
+             This method is equivalent to the following code:

              .. code-block:: python